nnssec/AnonymousChat/README.md

 # AnonymousChat
-This repo is for chat application.
+This repo is for an anonymous chat application.